AJGreaves/familyhub/README.md

 <div align="center">
     <img src="https://i.ibb.co/4Z8xPnT/colours.jpg" alt="Family Hub Brand Colours" aria-label="Family Hub Logo" />
 </div>

-- The colours chosen for this project were picked for their colorful feeling, which references to family well, while still choosing tones and shades that worked well together without overwhelming the eyes.
+- The brand colours for this project were chosen because they are colorful, which references to family well, while still choosing tones and shades that worked well together without overwhelming the eyes.

 - Colorful highlights that draw the eye to headings are provided by the terracotta colour, which is accented with the light blues in horizontal lines and links.